AU-Master-Thesis/thesis/sections/4-results/scenarios.typ

 // Varying network connectivity: Robots within a communication range rC of each other form a partially connected network, and can collaboratively modify their planned paths.
 We investigate the effect of varying rC for NR = 30 for the 100 m diameter circle formation with obstacles.
 Table I shows that as rC increases robots take more of their neighbours into account, resulting in greater makespans but small changes in the distances travelled and path smoothness.
 This highlights the applicability of our method to real networks where sensing and communication range may be limited.

 This scenario uses the same environment as the Environment Obstacles scenario, see @s.r.scenarios.environment-obstacles.
+Now each robots communication range $r_C$ is varied from $20m$ up to $80m$ at $20m$ intervals.
+The purpore of this scenario is to check what affect connectivity between factorgraphs has on the robots capability to plan collaboratively.
+When $r_C$ is small it is more likely that robots have few connected neighbours, resulting in multiple smaller disjoint subclusters.
+When $r_C$ grows larger the connectivity of the overall network will grow as disjoint subclusters are merged into larger connected ones.

+// As $r_C$
-Robots within a communication range $r_C$ of each other form a partially connected network.
-The more robots that are connected with each other the more
+// Robots within a communication range $r_C$ of each other form a partially connected network.
+By varying $r_C$ most

-#line(length: 100%, stroke: 10pt + red)
+// As more robots are connected with each other the more information about each others uncertainty is available during the variable optimisation step.
+As a result each robot should arrive

 #figure(
   grid(